Romeo Espino

-Romeo C. Espino (December 20, 1914 - February 17, 2003) was a Filipino general who served as Chief of Staff of the Armed Forces of the Philippines from 1971 to 1980.
+Romeo C. Espino (December 20, 1914 – February 17, 2003) was a Filipino general who served as Chief of Staff of the Armed Forces of the Philippines from 1972 to 1980.

 Early life and education

 Espino was born on December 20, 1914, and was a native of Samal, Bataan.
 He finished his college education at the University of the Philippines in 1937.

 Career

-Espino joined the Philippine Army in 1941 as an Reserve Officers' Training Corps (ROTC) officer and fought against the Japanese during their occupation of the Philippines in World War II.
+Espino joined the Philippine Army in 1941 as a Reserve Officers' Training Corps (ROTC) officer and fought against the Japanese during their occupation of the Philippines in World War II.
 He served as Commanding General of the Philippine Army from January 13, 1967, until May 29, 1968.

 On January 15, 1972, then President Ferdinand Marcos appointed him as Chief of Staff of the Armed Forces of the Philippines succeeding Manuel Yan.
 He was also an implementer of the martial law of President Marcos.
 He was also named part of the Rolex 12 due to being a close associate of Marcos.
 Named members of the Rolex 12 allegedly received luxury watches from Marcos hence the label.